zxdxjtu/web-refactor/README.md

 - **Focus Modes**: Built-in presets for reading mode, minimal layout, and ad-free browsing
 - **History & Templates**: Access your previous prompts and use common templates
 - **Multi-Language Support**: Available in English and Chinese
-- **Non-Destructive**: All changes are reversible with one-click restoration

 ### 📱 Use Cases